Jodi (art collective): "Screen Grab" Period (2002- )

-Since 2002, they have been in what has been called their "Screen Grab" period, making video works by recording the computer monitor's output while working, playing video games, or coding.
-Jodi's "Screen Grab" period began with the four-screen video installation My%Desktop (2002), which premiered at the Plugin Media Lab in Basel.
-The piece appeared to depict mammoth Mac OS 9 computers running amok: opening windows cascaded across the screen, error messages squawked, and files replicated themselves endlessly.
-But this was not a computer gone haywire, but a computer user gone haywire.
-To make this video, Jodi pointed-and-clicked and dragged-and-dropped so frantically, it seemed that no human could be in control of such chaos.
-As graphics exploded across the screen, the viewer gradually realized that what had initially appeared to be a computer glitch was really the work of an irrational, playful, or crazed human.
+Since 2002, Jodi have been in what has been called their "Screen Grab" period, making video works by recording a computer monitor's output while working, playing video games, or coding.
+The "Screen Grab" period began with the four-screen video installation My%Desktop (2002), which premiered at the Plugin Media Lab in Basel.
+The piece appeared to depict large, malfunctioning Mac OS 9 monitors that displayed cascading windows, error messages, and files endlessly replicating themselves.
+To make this video, Jodi pointed-and-clicked and dragged-and-dropped frantically to give an appearance of uncontrolled chaos.

-Their exhibition Jodi: goodmorning goodnight was on display at the Whitney Museum from 2013–2015.
-Another project, OXO (2018), was displayed at the Lightbox Gallery at Harvard University.
+Their exhibition Jodi: goodmorning goodnight was on display at the Whitney Museum from 2013 to 2015.
+Another project, OXO (2018), premiered at the Lightbox Gallery at Harvard University and, later that year, would also form Jodi's contribution to the group exhibition Difference Engine at the Lisson Gallery in New York City, New York.
 The piece is an interactive multichannel installation based on old computer games and tic-tac-toe.

-"Difference Engine" was also on display at the And/Or Gallery in Pasadena, California, during the same year.
-The exhibition marked Jodi's first solo show in the Los Angeles area.
+Alongside Difference Engine, Jodi also held their first solo exhibition in the Los Angeles area— a self-titled exhibition at the And/Or Gallery in Pasadena, California which involved, in part, recreating the gallery's coffered ceiling on the floor to be navigated by visitors.

 A 2012 Vice magazine article said JODI's work "underlines the innate anarchy of the online medium, an arena that we've come to recognize as public but one that the duo constantly undermines and tweaks to their own purposes."

-As of October 2019, JODI’s iconic work My%Desktop (2002), is part of the permanent collection presentation of the new MoMA (Museum of Modern Art) in New York.
-The work is presented as a monumental installation of four adjacent projections, showing screen grabs of JODI’s desktop-performance.
+As of October 2019, My%Desktop is part of the permanent collection presentation of the new MoMA (Museum of Modern Art) in New York.
+The work is presented as a monumental installation of four adjacent projections, showing screen grabs of JODI's desktop-performance.